The nubs of the gears lick one another,

 resurfaces as a marble façade,

-a statement writ in fab-ulous! angles,
+a statement writ in fab-ulous!

 leaving soundlessly a cold sweep of air,